 Depending on the forward proxy's settings, a request can be allowed or denied.
 If allowed, then the request is forwarded to the firewall and then to the file transfer server.
 From the point of view of the file transfer server, it is the proxy server that issued the request, not the client.
 So when the server responds, it addresses its response to the proxy.

 But then when the forward proxy receives the response, it recognizes it as a response to the request that went through earlier.
-And so it in turn sends that response to the client that made the request.
+And so it then sends that response to the client that made the request.

 Because proxy servers can keep track of requests, responses, their sources and their destinations, different clients can send out various requests to different servers through the forward proxy and the proxy will intermediate for all of them.
 Again, some requests will be allowed, while some will be denied.

-As you can see, the proxy can serve as a single point of access and control, making it easier for you to enforce security policies.
+As you can see, the proxy can serve as a single point of access and control, making it easier for you to enforce authentication, SSL encryption or other security policies.
 A forward proxy is typically used in tandem with a firewall to enhance an internal network's security by controlling traffic originating from clients in the internal network that are directed at hosts on the Internet.
-Thus, from a security standpoint, a forward proxy is primarily aimed at enforcing security on client computers in your internal network.
+Thus, from a security standpoint, a forward proxy is primarily aimed at enforcing security on client computers in your private network.

 The Reverse Proxy

+What is a reverse proxy?
 As its name implies, a reverse proxy does the exact opposite of what a forward proxy does.
-While a forward proxy proxies in behalf of clients (or requesting hosts), a reverse proxy proxies in behalf of servers.
-A reverse proxy accepts requests from external clients on behalf of servers stationed behind it just like what the figure below illustrates.
+While a forward proxy proxies on behalf of clients (or requesting hosts), a reverse proxy proxies on behalf of servers.
+A reverse proxy accepts requests from external clients on behalf of servers stationed behind it as shown below.

-To the client in our example, it is the reverse proxy that is providing file transfer services.
+In our example, it is the reverse proxy that is providing file transfer services.
 The client is oblivious to the file transfer servers behind the proxy, which are actually providing those services.
-In effect, whereas a forward proxy hides the identities of clients, a reverse proxy hides the identities of servers.
+In effect, where a forward proxy hides the identities of clients, a reverse proxy hides the identities of servers.

-An Internet-based attacker would therefore find it considerably more difficult to acquire data found in those file transfer servers than if he wouldn't have had to deal with a reverse proxy.
-No wonder reverse proxy servers like JSCAPE MFT Gateway are very suitable for complying with data-impacting regulations like PCI-DSS.
+An Internet-based attacker would find it considerably more difficult to acquire data found in those file transfer servers than if he didn't have to deal with a reverse proxy.
+This is why reverse proxy servers like JSCAPE MFT Gateway are very suitable for complying with data-impacting regulations like PCI-DSS.

 Just like forward proxy servers, reverse proxies also provide a single point of access and control.
 You typically set it up to work alongside one or two firewalls to control traffic and requests directed to your internal servers.

-Both types of proxy servers relay requests and responses between source and destination machines.
-But in the case of reverse proxy servers, client requests that go through them normally originate from the Internet, while, in the case of forward proxies, client requests normally come from the internal network behind them.
+Both types of proxy servers relay requests and responses between clients and destination machines.
+But in the case of reverse proxy servers, client requests that go through them normally originate over TCP/IP connections, while, in the case of forward proxies, client requests normally come from the internal network behind them.

 In this post, we talked about the main differences between forward proxy servers and reverse proxy servers.
 If you want to protect clients in your internal network, put them behind a forward proxy.
 On the other hand, if your intention is to protect servers, put them behind a reverse proxy.